Table of Contents

-- Bad compliance in therapy of the disease.
+- Bad compliance in the therapy of the disease.

 - Repeated episodes of eating attacks with subsequent counter-regulatory measures.

-2. Case example: A 17-year-old student visits her family doctor due to increasing concentration problems and decreased performance.
-In physical examination, the doctor determines that the patient is extremely emaciated.
-At a height of 1.60 m, she only weighs 44 kg.
+2. A 17-year-old girl visits her family doctor due to concentration problems and decreased performance.
+On physical examination, she has a height of 1.60 m and weighs 44 kg.
 Upon inquiry, however, the patient, states that she feels well except for decreased performance.
 She experiences her physical state as normal.
 Furthermore, she requests her doctor to help her quickly become productive in school again.
 Which disease matches her symptoms?

 - Binge eating disorder

 - Diabetes mellitus

 - Bulimia nervosa